Jenny Bradley: 1986–1993

-Jenny was fostered by Rita Sullivan (Barbara Knox), following the death of her mother, Pat, in a road accident.
-Her father, Alan Bradley (Mark Eden), was traced after being absent for six years and re-entered her life.
-Although she initially felt bitter towards him, they soon bonded as he settled into No. 7 with Rita.
+Jenny is fostered by Rita Fairclough (Barbara Knox), following the death of her mother, Pat, in a road accident.
+Her father, Alan Bradley (Mark Eden), is traced after being absent for six years and re-enters her life.
+Although she initially feels bitter towards him, they soon bond as he settles into No. 7 with Rita.

-Aged seventeen, Jenny ran off to France with Martin Platt and met a medical student - Patrice Podevin (Franck Dubosc), whom she ended up falling in love with.
-Patrice soon followed her back to the UK and they got engaged, though Patrice promised Alan that he would wait until he had finished his studies before they got married.
-However, after he discovered that Jenny had kissed another man Gary Grimshaw (Colin Kerrigan) at a party, Patrice called off the engagement and returned to France.
-In 1989, on the eve of her eighteenth birthday, Jenny stops Alan suffocating Rita - but continues to stand by her father regardless, although she was torn between her loyalty to him and her love for Rita.
+Aged seventeen, Jenny runs off to France with Martin Platt (Sean Wilson) and meets a medical student—Patrice Podevin (Franck Dubosc), whom she ends up falling in love with.
+Patrice soon follows her back to the UK and they get engaged, though Patrice promises Alan that he will wait until he has finished his studies before they get married.
+However, after he discovers that Jenny has kissed another man, Gary Grimshaw (Colin Kerrigan), at a party, Patrice calls off the engagement and returns to France.
+In 1989, on the eve of her eighteenth birthday, Jenny stops Alan suffocating Rita—but continues to stand by her father regardless, although she is torn between her loyalty to him and her love for Rita.
 Due to his trial plea, Alan is allowed to walk free.
-He soon returns and starts stalking Rita, causing her to have a breakdown and losing her memory.
+He soon returns and starts stalking Rita, causing her to have a breakdown and lose her memory.
 Rita moves to Blackpool, but her absence makes many residents think Alan has killed her and he becomes the object of widespread hatred and suspicion.
-Alan soon tracks Rita down, but dies after being hit and killed by a tram while chasing a distressed Rita across the tracks.
+Alan soon tracks Rita down but dies after being hit and killed by a tram while chasing a distressed Rita across the tracks.
 Jenny blames Rita for his death and begins to study Biology at Manchester Polytechnic the following year.
 During this time, Rita moves into a flat on the other side of the street and rents the house to Jenny and her friend, Flick Khan (Rita Wolf), also a student at the Polytechnic.
 Jenny drops out of her course after becoming bored and starts an affair with married dentist, Robert Weston (Philip Bretherton).
-When he leaves his wife, she moves in with him but the relationship does not last very long, and, in 1991, Robert went back to his wife and Jenny left the street.
-In 1993 Jenny visited Rita and asked her for £30,000 to start a beauty salon but Rita gave her £1,000 and threw her out of her home.
-Jenny later marries a man named Greg Midgeley and they have a son named Tom, who drowns in a paddling pool.
-Jenny left him unattended while she went inside to get her handbag to get money to buy him an ice cream from the ice cream van.
-Tom was four years old when he died.
+When he leaves his wife, she moves in with him, but the relationship does not last very long, and, in 1991, Robert goes back to his wife and Jenny leaves the street.
+In 1993, Jenny visits Rita and asks her for £30,000 to start a beauty salon, but Rita gives her £1,000 and throws her out of her home.
+Jenny later marries a man named Greg Midgeley and they have a son named Tom, who drowns in a paddling pool at age four.
+This happens after Jenny leaves him unattended while she goes inside to get her handbag to get money to buy him an ice cream.